srobo/website/_posts/2020-10-29-sr2021-registration-open.md

 The competition cycle will start with a live streamed [Kickstart event][kickstart] on 21st November at which the game will be announced and the simulator shown off to teams.

-The competition, which will take on May 1st 2020, and will see the robots compete through a league stage and a seeded knockout.
+The competition, which will take on May 1st 2021, will see the robots compete through a league stage and a seeded knockout.
 As usual, the prizes will recognise not only the teams which come top in the knockouts, but also those who excel in other ways.